cloudnative-pg/cloudnative-pg.github.io/README.md

 #### New minor release

-Create a new file called `X.Y.md` inside the `content/docs` folder, with the following content:
+Create a new file called `X.Y.md` (X.Y matching the minor release branch in the operator repo) inside the `content/docs` folder, with the following content:

 ```markdown
 ---